geopm/geopm/service/docs/source/devel.rst

 interface header files for that library, and the ``geopmdpy`` Python module.

+Prior to following the build steps, it's recommended to get familiar with the build requirements for the :doc:`GEOPM service<requires>` and the :doc:`GEOPM HPC runtime<runtime>`.

 Developer Build Process
 -----------------------

-The basic procedure for building all of the software in the GEOPM repository is to run the following commands with the base of the GEOPM
+The basic procedure for building all of the software in the GEOPM repository is to run the following commands within the base of the GEOPM
 repository:

 .. code-block:: bash